 Another favorite of mine is E.C.
 Esher.
 His works are very famous because it uses a lot of optical illusions, creating very interesting and beautiful compositions!
 Most of his work is black and white, so it’s also great to study value and how you can work with it.

-On a more actual and modern approach, Loish works a lot with almost monochromatic color schemes and also posts some black and white studies and works on her Instagram, like this one and another example here.
+On a more actual and modern approach, Loish works a lot with almost monochromatic color schemes and also posts some grayscale studies and works on her Instagram, like this one and another example here.

 I really recommend following her work, since it’s always so beautiful and calming.
 She also does some tutorials from time to time and they’re always worth to check out!